Acanthaspis obscura: Relationship with humans

-This species may enter human homes, especially in rural areas, as they are attrcated to the light.
+This species may enter human homes, especially in rural areas, as they are attracted to the light.
 It is known to bite people and is sometimes called the nagby (Afrikaans for night bee) by locals.
 A study in 1997 recorded at least 13 instances of humans being bitten by Acanthaspis obscura.
 These bites are visible as a black spot surrounded by a white ring and swelling, often with a nearby cyst filled with a dark thick fluid.

 The bite is painful due to the injected fluid, which is ordinarily used to hunt prey, and causes side effects in people.
 These effects may last for months after the bite occurred.
 It causes a numb, burning sensation which lasts for several hours and causes the glands in the arms and legs to swell up for up to three days.
 It may also cause rapid breathing, heart palpitations and rapid breathing as well as welts all over the body.